colinsctsang/weakly_supervised_JDSR/README.md

 Pre-trained model: `model\pretrained_2x_Unet.pth`

 ## Train or test your own model
-Step 1 (optional): Download the dataset from https://github.com/IVRL/w2s and place it under the `dataset` folder.
+Step 1: Download the dataset from https://github.com/IVRL/w2s and place it under the `dataset` folder.

 Step 2: Adjust your desired parameters.